 Our Health Care Volunteer Venture groups work mostly in communities pertaining to the Quichinche and Gualsaqui Subcentros (rural health centers).
 We collaborate with Subcentro staff to visit the more distant communities that are served by their center.
 The Subcentro staff are mandated to visit these communities regularly, but are given no funding to do so and have very limited supplies of medications.
 With Tandana’s help, they are able to fulfill their mission of providing care in these distant communities, from which access to the Subcentro is difficult.

 When patients arrive at the school, community center, or health center where we are working, Tandana staff and volunteers take their names, ask basic questions, and take vitals, preparing them to see the health care providers.
-Working with interpreters, the providers examine the patients, make diagnoses, and prescribe medications from our portable pharmacy.
-We ask a contribution of 50 cents per family for the medications in order to encourage patients to take responsibility for their health and to promote valuation of the medicines.
+The providers examine the patients, make diagnoses, and prescribe medications from our portable pharmacy.
+We ask a contribution of $1 per family for the medications in order to promote valuation of the medicines and avoid creating dependency.
 Following the providers' recommendations, a nurse or other volunteer performs basic laboratory tests, such as those for h.
 Pylori, urinalysis, pregnancy, and streptococcus, and does ear cleanings as necessary.
 We are also able to do ultrasounds during our visits.
 Our providers fill out referral forms for any patients they feel need additional care, tests, or specialists.

 During our community visits, we can also address dental, vision, pediatric, and preventative care needs.
 Local and visiting dentists use our portable dental equipment to fill cavities, extract teeth, and do preventative treatments such as sealants and fluoride.
 For vision complaints, we conduct vision screening, provide reading glasses to those who need them, and refer those who require more specialized diagnosis and treatment to Fundacion Vista Para Todos.
 At schools, we weigh and measure the children, a nurse or doctor listens to their hearts and lungs, and we provide parasite medication if the children have not received it within 6 months of our visit.